TufvaLinde/tufvalinde.github.io/draft-preview.md

 Andrea laughed, “This sure doesn’t happen often in Stockholm.”

 I thought for a second, then looked at him, “You know, I think it *could* happen though.
 I don’t think Londoners are necessarily more approachable than Stockholmers.
-We’re just in YOLO-vacation mode and people feel it.”
+We’re just in yolo-vacation mode and people feel it.”

 “What do you mean?”